cmpe/2300-public/labs/Lab01/Lab01_Packomatic_1251.md

 The `Package` class represents a geometric package defined by a polygon (list of points), a unique identifier, and a color.
 It provides functionality for drawing, collision detection, containment, and random placement within a graphical canvas.

+See the end of this specification for more image captures.

 ---

 ## Members